aranjothi/uvaclearinghouse/README.md

-# CIO Clearinghouse (Team B-05)
+# UVA CIO (Club) Clearinghouse

-This is a CIO Clearinghouse web application designed to help students discover and connect with CIOs, and help organization leaders promote their clubs and events.
+This is a published variant of a CIO Clearinghouse web application designed to help students discover and connect with CIOs, and help organization leaders promote their clubs and events.

+*DISCLAIMER: This website serves as a mockup for a club-finding website for UVA students.
+By no means am I guaranteeing that all of the information and content on the website are accurate and/or representative of the clubs listed.*

 ## Description